 Have experience related to the job you’re applying for?
 Did you opt for the resume summary above?
-If yes to one or both questions, then let’s stick with reverse-chronological, the basic resume format.
+If yes to one or both questions, then let’s stick with reverse-chronological resume format.

 We’ll list your last job, dates in the position, city/state/country, and a bulleted list of tasks and achievements which you’ll curate to impress the hiring manager.

 Pro Tip: People often use this section just to itemize tasks they performed in each position, but these don’t say much to the employer.
 Add quantifiable achievements that will show them you’re the one, like in the above example.

 Need more tips and advice on how to complete your resume’s experience section?
 Take a look at this post: “How to List Work Experience on Your Resume [+20 Examples]”

 Got more experience?
 Repeat the above steps to add the job that came right before your last - this is why we call this reverse-chronological, after all.

 Got a third job?
 Repeat again!
 However, let’s wrap this up here, or soon after - we don’t want this to get too long.